-Breaking: Kwankwaso Speaks on Defection, Obi's VP, ADC Crisis
+Kwankwaso Speaks on Defection, Obi VP Rumours, ADC Crisis

-Breaking: Kwankwaso Speaks on Defection, Obi's VP, ADC Crisis
+Kwankwaso Speaks on Defection, Obi VP Rumours, ADC Crisis

-Rabiu Kwankwaso, the former governor of Kano State, has addressed the report that he will be dumping the African Democratic Congress (ADC), saying that he was still engaging with relevant stakeholders and partners to decide the next political move.
+Rabiu Kwankwaso, the former governor of Kano state, has addressed reports that he would be dumping the African Democratic Congress (ADC), saying that he was still engaging with relevant stakeholders and partners to decide his next political move.

-Kwankwaso, who was the presidential candidate of the New Nigeria Peoples Party (NNPP), said he left the party for the ADC over legal issues and that his new party is in the same dilemma.
-Thus, he disclosed that he was in discussion with the Nigeria Democratic Congress (NDC) and the Peoples Redemption Party (PRP).
+Kwankwaso, who was the presidential candidate of the New Nigeria Peoples Party (NNPP), said he left the party for the ADC over legal issues and explained that his new party is in the same dilemma.
+Consequently, he disclosed that he was in discussions with the Nigeria Democratic Congress (NDC) and the Peoples Redemption Party (PRP).

 Rabiu Kwankwaso, the former governor of Kano, has said he was yet to decide on when to leave the ADC.

-Rabiu Kwankwaso says he is still in ADC Photo Credit: @KwankwasoRM
+Rabiu Kwankwaso says he is yet to decide on leaving ADC after Supreme Court judgment.
+Photo Credit: @KwankwasoRM

 Source: Twitter

-The former governor's comment was coming amid the report that he had concluded a plan to join the NDC along with Peter Obi, the Labour Party presidential candidate in the 2023 general elections, as well as their supporters.
-However, Kwankwaso said the discussion was still ongoing on the planned defection from the ADC in a tweet on Saturday, May 2.
+The former governor's comments came amid the report that he had concluded plans to join the NDC along with Peter Obi, the Labour Party presidential candidate in the 2023 general elections, as well as their supporters.
+However, Kwankwaso, on his X page on Saturday, May 2, stated that discussions are still ongoing regarding the possible defection from the ADC.

 Read also

-However, the statement of Kwankwaso has started generating reactions from Nigerians.
+However, the statement of Kwankwaso has drawn reactions from Nigerians.
 Below are some of their comments:

 Obidient Premier said Kwankwaso and Obi should act fast: